 You couldn’t stir them with a stick

-In the Deep South, we use this saying in reference to fire ants because their mounds are so numerous and the ant population innumerable.
+In the Deep South, we use this saying in reference to fire ants because their mounds are numerous, and the ant population is innumerable.
 It simply means there was a lot of something, often too many to count.

 She’s Like an Old Settin’ Hen